lexishanson/video-player/README.md

-Lightweight Youtube video search using React and Youtube Search API
+Lightweight Youtube video search using React and Youtube Search API.